Vietnam.vn - Nền tảng quảng bá Việt Nam

 After school, students are allowed to turn on their cell phones and book a motorbike taxi to go home.

-Should "show the deer the way"
+Should "show the deer the way to run"

 Mr. Nguyen Viet Duc, a literature teacher at Dien Hong Secondary and High School, District 10, Ho Chi Minh City, said that at the school where he works, students are allowed to bring cell phones into school but are not allowed to use them during class.